charlesRmajor/base-expo-native-project/README.md

         * subscription
         * restore

-* add permissions tracking to redux/OneSignal/FB Analytics

-* add visual response to clicking on BButton

 * animated transitions: https://github.com/Traviskn/react-router-native-stack

-* add OneSignal subscriptions to AppSubscriptions.js

-* check issues with getting permissions for OneSignal (iOS)

-* fix app icons -- and add instructions for updating icons (XCode & Android Studio)

-* android back button hooked up to router

-* use Google Firebase (or other) to store basic retrievable app info such as:
-    * current available in-app-purchases
-    * what version(s) of app are "dead"
-    * others?

 # Questions:
 * does this part of AndroidManifest.xml need to be updated for a new project?